A strengthening routine for the upper and lower body.

 Set up the band at eye level or higher.
 From the lunge position, start with your arms straight out in front of you.
 Keeping your arms straight, pull back past your torso.
 Expand your chest at the end of the movement for maximum range of motion.
 Your arms are out to the side, and you palms face back as you pull.
 Careful not to lean forward at the end of the pull.
 Repeat 12-15 times and switch legs as needed.

-2 bands about 4-5 feet in length should be enough for this routine, though you may need a heavier band for the rowing exercise.
+2 resistance bands about 4-5 feet in length should be enough for this routine, though you may need a heavier band for the rowing exercise.
 Scroll to the bottom of this page for instructions on anchoring the band.
 Note: Tubing also works well for most of the resistance band exercises (all but #4).

-Creating a anchor for the band
+Creating an anchor for the band

 Tie a knot at each end of your band.
 Secure one end of each band in a doorframe so that the knots are on the opposite side of the door when you close the door.
 Be sure the door is closed and locked so the door doesn’t pop open during the exercise.
 If you have 1 long band, you can wrap it around a sturdy post or pole, as you’ll see in the videos.
 Hope you have enjoyed these resistance band exercises!